 The Modern Lovers' debut (recorded in 1972 but stuck on the shelves for a few years) is one of history's greatest one-offs, a cleaned-up Velvet Underground tribute from Jonathan Richman before he left its glorious garage rock behind and pivoted into a career of gentle whimsy.
 Which is a shame, because the wondrous opening seconds of "Roadrunner"--Richman's nasally Bostonion 1-2-3-4-5-6 count-off into the perfectly streamlined two-chord vamp--suggest a rock & roll powerhouse built to last.
 But it was not to be.#3: T. Rex, The Slider (1972)

 Aside from maybe 1971's Electric Warrior, I've always enjoyed T. Rex more as a singles act than as a purveyor of truly compelling LPs.
 Still, its 1972 follow-up got off to a brilliant start with the opening notes of "Metal Guru," in my view the band's finest song.
-The whole band erupts at the same time, a barrage of brass and metal, with Marc Bolan chiming in with a riveting "Wah-ah-ah-yeah!"
+The whole band erupts at the same time, a barrage of brass and thunder, with Marc Bolan chiming in with a riveting "Wah-ah-ah-yeah!"
 Just perfect.#2: The Ramones, The Ramones (1976)

 C'mon, it's "Blitzkrieg Bop."#1: The Clash, Give 'em Enough Rope (1978)